 The lesson to be learned before a costly mistake is that by failing confer with legal counsel on a regular basis, and incorporating a best practice of having counsel draft and review company documents, your business may be disrupted by expensive and time consuming litigation or arbitration.
 Preventative lawyering is always preferable to reactive lawyering; where oftentimes, it may be too late for your attorney to significantly alter the outcome of a dispute once it goes to litigation.
 Therefore, invest in steady legal counsel, and not just for the initial start-up phase, but ongoing – just as you should do with your accountant.

 In the event your business must prosecute or defend itself in a law suit, Kilcommons Law has the experience, skill and ability to litigate in state or federal courts, as well as private arbitration, such as the American Arbitration Association.
 Every legal dispute requires strategy and diligence by both the attorney and client to ensure the best outcome.
 Kilcommons Law provides hard work, insight and common sense advice based upon a sound and accurate survey of the legal environment (the court, the statutes, the regulations, and the case law) in which you must prevail.

 We offer the following experience in Business and Commercial legal matters:

 - Franchise law;

 - Employment disputes; and

 - Severance agreements

-Consider Kilcommons Law as your company’s counsel.
-With Kevin guiding your company’s legal direction, know that you will not be cruising blind through the rough waters of the business world.
+Consider Kilcommons Law as your company’s outside general counsel.
+With us guiding your company’s legal direction, know that you will not be cruising blind through the rough waters of the business world.